Relational Foundations For Functorial Data Migration: Categorical Data

 \section{Categorical Data}

 In this section we define the original signatures and instances of~\cite{Spivak:2012:FDM:2324905.2325108}, as well as ``typed signatures'' and ``typed instances'', which are our extension of~\cite{Spivak:2012:FDM:2324905.2325108} to attributes.
 The basic idea is that signatures are stylized ER diagrams that denote categories, and our database instances can be represented as instances of such ER diagrams, and vice versa (up to natural isomorphism).
-From this point on, we will distinguish between a {\it signature}, which is a presentation of a category, and a {\it schema}, which is a category.
+From this point on, we will distinguish between a {\it signature}, which is a finite presentation of a category, and a {\it schema}, which is the category a signature denotes.